Scott Benhase: Episcopacy

 Benhase was elected 10th Bishop of the Episcopal Diocese of Georgia on a second ballot from the field of six nominees.
 He received 76 votes of 146 cast in the lay order and 58 of 103 cast in the clergy order.
 The special election convention, held at the Dubose Porter Center in Dublin, Georgia, was the Diocese of Georgia's 188th convention.
 His ordination and consecration as bishop of Georgia was held January 23, 2010 at the Savannah International Trade and Convention Center.

 Benhase's major initiative was the Campaign for Congregational Development, a capital campaign raising funds to enhance capacity in congregational growth and development, clergy and lay leader development, and leadership formation of youth and young adults.
 In his address to the diocesan convention in 2019, Benhase announced he was committing three percent of the diocesan endowment to begin a new center for racial reconciliation and healing.
 Frank S. Logue succeeded Benhase on his May 30, 2020 consecration.

+After resiging as Bishop of the Episcopal Diocese of Georgia, Benhase served as provisional bishop in the Diocese of the Virgin Islands and as an assisting bishop in the Diocese of Florida.